sharpvik/webhooks/README.md

 my Continuous Integration and Continuous Deployment utility is working correctly.

-The only problem is that I have to commit to test every single thing.
+The only problem is that I have to make commits to test every single thing.